Martin Luther King Jr.

 - He also protested against the Vietnam War.

-- King was the first African American to be granted a national holiday.
+- King was the first African American to be granted a national holiday in his honor.

 - On April 4, 1968, Martin Luther King Jr. was assassinated on the balcony of the Lorraine Motel in Memphis Tennessee.